ibm-cloud-docs/cloud-databases/hosting-models.md

 ## Provisioning
 {: #hosting-models-provisioning}

 To provision a {{site.data.keyword.databases-for}} service instance, select your **hosting type** from either Shared Compute or Isolated Compute.
+{: ui}

-On the CLI, API, or Terraform, add a new `host_flavor` parameter.
+To provision a {{site.data.keyword.databases-for}} service instance, add a new `host_flavor` parameter.
 This parameter allows you to select either Shared Compute (`multitenant`) or Isolated Compute via assigning the parameter value for the requested Isolated instance size.
 Note that because Isolated Compute sizes implicitly include both CPU and RAM allocations, CPU and RAM sizes should not be provided with an Isolated Compute request.
+{: cli}

+To provision a {{site.data.keyword.databases-for}} service instance, add a new `host_flavor` parameter.
+This parameter allows you to select either Shared Compute (`multitenant`) or Isolated Compute via assigning the parameter value for the requested Isolated instance size.
+Note that because Isolated Compute sizes implicitly include both CPU and RAM allocations, CPU and RAM sizes should not be provided with an Isolated Compute request.
+{: api}

+To provision a {{site.data.keyword.databases-for}} service instance, add a new `host_flavor` parameter.
+This parameter allows you to select either Shared Compute (`multitenant`) or Isolated Compute via assigning the parameter value for the requested Isolated instance size.
+Note that because Isolated Compute sizes implicitly include both CPU and RAM allocations, CPU and RAM sizes should not be provided with an Isolated Compute request.
+{: terraform}

 For more detailed instructions, see your [database specific page](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-getting-started-cdb-provision-instance&interface=ui).

 ## Switching hosting models
 {: #hosting-models-switching}

 To switch to or between Shared and Isolated Compute, select your **hosting type** from either Shared Compute or Isolated Compute.
+{: ui}

-On the CLI, API, or Terraform, add a new `host_flavor` parameter.
+To switch to or between Shared and Isolated Compute, add a new `host_flavor` parameter.
 Then, moving to the hosting type is as simple as running a scale command with the hosting type selected.
 For more detailed instructions, commands, and parameters, see your database specific page.
+{: cli}

+To switch to or between Shared and Isolated Compute, add a new `host_flavor` parameter.
+Then, moving to the hosting type is as simple as running a scale command with the hosting type selected.
+For more detailed instructions, commands, and parameters, see your database specific page.
+{: api}

+To switch to or between Shared and Isolated Compute, add a new `host_flavor` parameter.
+Then, moving to the hosting type is as simple as running a scale command with the hosting type selected.
+For more detailed instructions, commands, and parameters, see your database specific page.
+{: terraform}

 Switching hosting models does not cause downtime, as this is not a backup and restore migration.
 Instead, the same process is applied as for updates or database instance scaling.
 The database processes will perform a rolling restart, causing existing connections to be dropped.
 Thus, the recommendation is as always to ensure that your application has retry and reconnect logic to immediately re-establish a connection.